LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 PostgreSQL Data Sources
 =======================

-Lasso 9 can communicate with PostgreSQL servers configured to accept TCP/IP client connections.
+Lasso Server can communicate with PostgreSQL servers configured to accept TCP/IP client connections.
 For more information on PostgreSQL, visit `<http://www.postgresql.org/>`_.